-Patricia Milne-Henderson's collection of books on Coins, medals and antiquities is currently on sale in.
+Patricia Milne-Henderson's collection of books on Coins, medals and antiquities is currently on sale in Sotheby's first online auction in the UK.
 Here, she shares her favourite moments from a life and career in collecting these rare and fascinating objects.

 SIMEONI, LES ILLUSTRES OBSERVATIONS (LYON, 1558).
 ESTIMATE £600–800.